Applications for the 2023 National Folk Fellowship are now closed. Applications for the 2024 program will open in early 2023.

 - A stipend of $8000.
-This is intended to cover return travel to Canberra for one person, living expenses and accommodation in Canberra for four weeks or equivalent, as well as project expenses for presentations at the 2022 National Folk Festival and at the National Library.
-The stipend will be paid in two instalments, one at the commencement of the project and one mid-project.
+This is intended to cover return travel to Canberra for one person, living expenses and accommodation in Canberra for four weeks or equivalent, as well as project expenses for presentations at the 2023 National Folk Festival and at the National Library.
+The honorarium will be paid in two instalments, one at the commencement of the project and one mid-project.

 - Access to the National Library sound recording studios for up to 30 hours over the residency.
 This may include studio access to recordings which require preservation and for recording and mixing new performances

 - A master tape of any recordings made during the residency.
 The Fellow may use this in future commercial publications or public performances, with acknowledgment of the National Library of Australia and the National Folk Festival